evildrummer/RoomPrepper/README.md

 ![Screenshot](images/notes.png)

-It´s super handy when you use terminator with split screen layout.
+It´s super handy when you use terminator/tmux or konsole with split screen layout.
 So you can start with gobuster and other tools.

 ![Screenshot](images/terminator.png)